Updated: March 17, 2021

-I am currently working as a freelance strategy and business consultant.
+I am currently working in a software company as a Developer Advocate, after a stint as a freelance strategy and business consultant.
 Throughout 2015-2016, I was a Principal Engineer with a cloud technology company.
 In the period between 2008 and 2015, I worked as an Operating Systems Architect with an engineering computing team for one the largest IT companies in the world, developing new, innovative solutions for high-performance computing environments.
 From 2004 until 2008, I used to earn my bread working as a physicist in the medical imaging industry.
 My work expertise focused on problem solving and algorithm development.
+Before that, I worked in education for a while, including managing a team of science tutors.
 I'm certified in several major engineering methodologies, including MEDIC Six Sigma Green Belt, Design of Experiment, and Statistical Engineering.

 I have fifteen patents registered and granted with the US PTO, some of which are also registered in other jurisdictions, including but not limited to: Web/HTML language assignment, checkpointing technologies, data center power management, scheduling, self-healing systems, data center security, autonomous cars safety, IVI systems & digital signage, online shopping & emotions, mobile devices & radiation, mobile devices & audio, flexible displays, drones, and a few others.
 You can read about these in detail on the US PTO portal or one of the reference sites.

-I have published a total of thirteen works since 2011.
-My portfolio spans three technical books, six novels, and four anthologies, including a short story, The Girl with the Flaxen Hair, which was nominated for the 2014 Sidewise Awards for Alternate History!
+I have published a total of eighteen books since 2011.
+My portfolio spans four technical works, nine novels, and five anthologies, including a short story, The Girl with the Flaxen Hair, which was nominated for the 2014 Sidewise Awards for Alternate History!